BMJ June 09, 2021

 Postoperative low molecular weight heparin bridging treatment for patients at high risk of arterial thromboembolism (PERIOP2): double blind randomised controlled trial

-Michael J. Kovacs, Philip S. Wells, David R. Anderson, et al.
+Michael J Kovacs, Philip S Wells, David R Anderson, Alejandro Lazo-Langner, Clive Kearon, Shannon M Bates, et al.

 Bottom Line

-In patients with atrial fibrillation or mechanical heart valves who interrupted warfarin for a procedure, postoperative bridging with dalteparin did not reduce the risk of major thromboembolism compared to placebo and was not associated with an increased risk of major bleeding.
+In patients with atrial fibrillation or mechanical heart valves requiring temporary interruption of warfarin, postoperative bridging with dalteparin did not reduce major thromboembolism but increased clinically relevant non-major bleeding compared to placebo.

 Key Findings